 Calling hours will be held at the John F. Tierney Funeral Home, 219 W Center Street, Manchester, CT 06040 on Wednesday June 12th from 6-8pm.
 Sam requested that we honor our service men and women, especially Jake and Lindsey who currently serve in the U.S. Army, by making donations to Operation Stand Down RI, 1010 Hartford Avenue, Johnston, RI 02919.

 As Sam requested “In the tradition of Jim Henson please have only bright colors and happy music (none of this black clothes and sadness crap)”.
 For online condolences, please visit www.tierneyfuneralhome.com

-To send flowers to the family of Samuel Greene III, please visit Tribute Store
+To send flowers to the family or plant a tree in memory of Samuel Greene III, please visit Tribute Store